tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 1. Go to the Azure Automation account
     ![This images shows where to search to find the Azure Automation account in the portal](images/automationAccount.png "Azure Portal")
 1. Select Run As accounts under Account Settings
-1. Click **Create** to create a new account
+1. Select **Create** to create a new account
     ![This image shows where you will find the automation account and select Run As of the Automation Account](images/createRunAs.png "Create Automation Run As Account")
 1. This process may take a few minutes, but you can track the progress.
 1. When it is complete, there will be a resource named **AzureRunAsConnection**.
-1. Clicking the **Azure Run As account**, you can see the application ID, tenant ID, subscription ID, and certificate thumbprint.
+1. Selecting the **Azure Run As account**, you can see the application ID, tenant ID, subscription ID, and certificate thumbprint.
     ![This image shows the completed Run As Automation account](images/AutomationRunAsDetails.png "Azure automation Run As account")
 1. Go back to the PowerShell window from earlier.
 1. Run the following code to download a script to create the Logic App: